 There’s no official release date for Senua's Saga: Hellblade II, and while we’d love for it to launch around the same time as the Xbox Series X, we don’t think it’ll show up this year or even early next year.

 This past Xbox Series X games showcase didn’t talk about the release date of the game, but rather, a release date of the second developer diary.
 Given that Hellblade II seems to be in heavy development, I predict the earliest we might see it launch is in late 2021.

 Xbox has previously stated that gamers won’t have to upgrade to new hardware for two years at least, as all games within that timeframe will be available on Xbox One and Xbox Series X. And since Senua's Saga: Hellblade II is launching on Xbox One, Xbox Series X and PC, that might give us an idea of its release window.

-Recently, journalist Jeff Grub said, "I Think Hellblade was kind of the plan as well [for TGA show]," implying that it'll show up at The Game Awards this year again.
+Recently, journalist Jeff Grub said, "I Think Hellblade was kind of the plan as well [for TGA show]," implying that it'll show up at The Game Awards in 2021.
+And it did.